Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 feature in our GFF, but we can create one by getting everything that is

 not a gene.
-And we don’t have a UTR
+And we don’t have a UTR feature or an

-feature, but we can get them by taking our exons and
+intron feature, but we can get them by taking our exons and

 removing coding sequences (CDS) or by taking genes and removing